My pet's dental procedure is going to cost what???

 Sticker shock.
 We understand!
 This is one of the most common treatment plans we give as a veterinary hospital.
 It is often met with a sigh, a "holy cow!", or "I guess my youngest one will have to get a scholarship!".
 All kidding aside, we know this important procedure can be one of your biggest annual expenses where your pet is concerned.
 Because a good professional dental cleaning and oral assessment is so integral to your pet's good health, we would like to shed some light on what actually happens on the day of cleaning at our hospital.

-We hope this will also help pet owners understand why the cost, though it varies from hospital to hospital, begins generally in the $400 range.
+We hope this will also help pet owners understand why the cost, though it varies from hospital to hospital.

 Click on the chihuahua to watch this short, instructional video showing how to brush your pet's teeth